rocket770/sddmajor/README.md

 **<h>IMPORTANT</h>**
+Due to the nature of Genetic Evolution, sometimes a solve may be very quick or very long.
+Depends how lucky you are I guess.
 Please note the Greenfoot IDE is not at all threadsafe, and my implementation is quite janky because of that.
 Do not use the IDE's 'act' or 'reset' buttons, use my own exit buttons within the 'world'.
 Ensure you are in the menu screen when greenfoot is closed.
 For some reason I didnt know that daemon threads existed when I coded this lol.